martijnrusschen/wp-security-txt/README.txt

 == Screenshots ==

-1. Easily control the declaratives of your `security.txt` document.
+1. Easily control the declarations of your `security.txt` document.
 2. Generates valid `security.txt` documents for the latest spec.

 == Changelog ==